defano/wyldcard/README.md

   "Stinky!"
 ```

-That said, HyperCard supports a line-wrap character (`¬`) that can be used to break a long statement across multiple lines.
-To simplify script entry, this application also supports using the pipe character (`|`) for this purpose.
+HyperTalk provides a line-wrap character (`¬`) that can be used to break a long statement across multiple lines.
+To simplify script entry, WyldCard also supports using the pipe character (`|`) for this purpose.
 Either symbol must be immediately followed by a carriage-return to be valid.
 For example:

 ```
 answer "This is totally acceptable!" |